NVlabs/Deep_Object_Pose/readme.md

-The [original version](CoRL) of the code used for the CoRL paper is also included for reference, but is no longer being maintianed.
+The [original version](CoRL) of the code used for the CoRL paper is also included for reference, but is no longer being maintained.

 ## Walkthrough
 We provide a [walkthrough](walkthrough.md) of the entire pipeline: generating data, training a model, and inference.

 ## Datasets

-We have trained and tested DOPE with two publicaly available datasets: YCB, and HOPE.
+We have trained and tested DOPE with two publicly available datasets: YCB, and HOPE.
 The trained weights can be [downloaded from Google Drive](https://drive.google.com/drive/folders/1DfoA3m_Bm0fW8tOWXGVxi4ETlLEAgmcg).